The Intake

 Insights for those starting, managing, and growing independent healthcare practices

-ICD-10 F90.9
+ICD-10 Code F90.9

 What is the code F90.9?

-F90.9 is a billable/specific ICD-10-CM code used for "Attention-deficit hyperactivity disorder, unspecified type."
+F90.9 is a billable/specific ICD-10-CM code used for "attention-deficit hyperactivity disorder, unspecified type."
 This code falls under the chapter on mental, behavioral, and neurodevelopmental disorders.

 Detailed description of F90.9